6 Steps to Creating a Website With an Online Payment System

 A digital wallet is an alternative to a banking account.
 Yet, the concept of operation is quite similar.
 You will have to contract with the operator and integrate the payment system into your website.

-• Pros: the easiest method for customers, independent of the geographical location;
+• The pro: This is the easiest method for customers, independent of the geographical location.

-• Cons: you can only transfer a fixed amount of money for a certain period.
+• The con: You can only transfer a fixed amount of money for a certain period.

-Example: Wise is the most popular payment system based on the technology of e-money.
-Integrating Wise into the website is much easier and includes most of CMS’s functionality.
+Example: Wise is the most popular payment system based on the e-money technology.
+Integrating Wise into the website is much easier and includes most of the CMS (Content Management System) functionality.

-Payment aggregators are intermediary services, which, unlike the gateways, first receive the customer’s money, and then transfer it to the point of destination.
+Payment aggregators are intermediary services that, unlike the gateways, first receive the customer’s money and then transfer it to the point of destination.

-• Cons: you can pay double fees (to the bank and the aggregator), and the data protection can be weak.
+• The con: You can pay double fees (to the bank and the aggregator), and the data protection can be weak.

 How to Create a Website with Online Payment in 6 Steps